napsu/sparsePKL/README.md

 # sparsePKL - Sparse Pairwise Kernel Learning Software

-sparsePKL is a learning algorithm based on nonsmooth DC (difference of two convex functions) optimization.
-It allows learning sparse models for predicting in pairwise data (e.g. drug-target interactions) by using double regularization with both L1-norm and L0-pseudonorm.
-The nonsmooth DC objective function is solved using the limited memory bundle DC algorithm (LMB-DCA).
-The sofrware uses pairwise Kronecker product kernels computed via generalized vec-trick to model interactions between drug and target features.
+sparsePKL is a pairwise kernel learning algorithm based on nonsmooth DC (difference of two convex functions) optimization.
+It learns sparse models for predicting in pairwise data (e.g. drug-target interactions) by using double regularization with both L1-norm and L0-pseudonorm.
+The nonsmooth DC optimization problem is solved using the limited memory bundle DC algorithm (LMB-DCA).
+In addition, sparsePKL uses pairwise Kronecker product kernels computed via generalized vec-trick to model interactions between drug and target features.
 The included loss-functions for the pairwise kernel problem are:
 * least squares (LS)
 * squared hinge-loss
 * semi-squared hinge-loss